When a person who owes you money becomes bankrupt, your rights to pursue them for payment may change.

 - tell us you've purchased a debt

-If your employer is bankrupt and owes you wages, you can get financial help from the Australian Government.
+If your employer is bankrupt and owes you wages, you may be able to get financial help from the Australian Government.
 For more information see https://www.jobs.gov.au/fair-entitlements-guarantee-feg

 If money is being paid due to a sale of assets or compulsory payments from the person who is bankrupt, the trustee will let you know.
 Before paying you any money, the trustee will request that you lodge a proof of debt[?].

 The trustee will ask you to complete this form, by a set date, if payments are available.
-Once the trustee accepts the proof of debt, you may receive a dividend[?].
+If the trustee accepts the proof of debt, you may receive a dividend[?].

 The trustee may ask you to verify your claim by way of a statutory declaration.
 If you fail to provide the statutory declaration, the trustee can dismiss your claim.